 We have entered into collaborative agreements that allow companies to use our TAP technology to develop commercial products containing their antibodies.
 We also use our proprietary TAP technology in conjunction with our in-house antibody expertise to develop our own anti-cancer products.
-We licensed certain rights to our two most advanced, internally developed TAP product candidates to companies that have product development and commercialization capabilities that we wished to access.
-The terms of the collaborative agreements vary, reflecting the value we add to the development of any particular product candidate, however, the agreements generally provide that we receive upfront and milestone payments, royalties on sales of any resulting products and reimbursement of our fully burdened cost to manufacture preclinical and clinical materials.
+We licensed certain rights to huN901-DM1, an internally developed TAP product candidate, to British Biotech in order to access their clinical development capabilities.
+The terms of the collaborative agreements vary, reflecting the value we add to the development of any particular product candidate; however, the agreements generally provide that we receive upfront and milestone payments, royalties on sales of any resulting products and reimbursement of our fully burdened cost to manufacture preclinical and clinical materials.
 Under certain agreements, we receive our fully burdened cost to manufacture preclinical and clinical materials plus a profit margin.
-Currently, our collaborative partners include GlaxoSmithKline plc, Genentech, Inc., Abgenix, Inc., British Biotech plc, Millennium Pharmaceuticals, Inc. and Boehringer Ingelheim International GmbH.
+Currently, our collaborative partners include Genentech, Inc., Abgenix, Inc., British Biotech plc, Millennium Pharmaceuticals, Inc. and Boehringer Ingelheim International GmbH.
 We expect that substantially all of our revenue for the foreseeable future will result from payments under our collaborative arrangements.

-In June 2002, GlaxoSmithKline informed us that they have elected not to advance cantuzumab mertansine into Phase II clinical development under the present terms of our license agreement.
-We have conducted, and continue to conduct, negotiations with GlaxoSmithKline.
-However, should we determine that it is not in the best interests of the Company to enter into a revised agreement with GlaxoSmithKline, or we cannot reach satisfactory terms on a revised agreement, rights to cantuzumab mertansine will be returned to ImmunoGen and we will be free to develop and/or re-license the product as we consider most appropriate.
+In January 2003 we announced that pursuant to the terms and conditions of the agreement between GlaxoSmithKline and ourselves, GlaxoSmithKline has given us written notice that it will relinquish all rights to develop and commercialize cantuzumab mertansine under the full product license.
+We will regain the development and commercialization rights to cantuzumab mertansine from GlaxoSmithKline, thereby terminating the full product license.
+In June 2002, GlaxoSmithKline informed us that it had elected not to advance cantuzumab mertansine into Phase II clinical development under the terms of our license agreement.
+We conducted negotiations with GlaxoSmithKline.
+However, we determined that it was not in the best interests of ImmunoGen to enter into a revised agreement with GlaxoSmithKline.
+We are now free to relicense the product as we consider most appropriate.

 To date, we have not generated revenues from commercial product sales and we expect to incur significant operating losses for the foreseeable future.
-As of September 30, 2002, we had approximately \$127.2 million in cash and marketable securities.
+As of December 31, 2002, we had approximately \$120.9 million in cash and marketable securities.
 We anticipate that our current capital resources and future collaboration payments, if any, will enable the Company to meet its operational expenses and capital expenditures for at least the next three fiscal years.
 We do not anticipate that we will have a commercially approved product within the foreseeable future.
 Research and development expenses are expected to increase in the near term as we continue our development efforts.
-In the next nine months we expect to pay out approximately \$0.2 million to further expand our development and pilot manufacturing facility in Norwood, Massachusetts.
+In the next six months we expect to pay out approximately \$200,000 to complete the expansion of our development and pilot manufacturing facility in Norwood, Massachusetts.
 On July 23, 2002, we signed a sublease on approximately 15,000 square feet of laboratory and office space in a building located at 148 Sidney Street, Cambridge, Massachusetts.
-We expect that we will spend in the range of \$1.8 million to \$2.0 million over the next six to nine months to renovate this additional space.
+We expect that we will spend in the range of \$1.0 million to \$1.2 million over the next six months to complete renovation of this additional space.